aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

         //...
     }

-Finally, you can inject and use **INotificationDefinitionManager** in your application to get notification definitions.
-Then you may want to prepare a automatic page to allow user to subscribe those notifications.
+Finally, you can inject and use the **INotificationDefinitionManager** in your application to get notification definitions.
+You may then want to prepare an automatic page to allow users to subscribe to those notifications.